 Pinocchio's Daring Journey at Disneyland Park

 Another dark ride with scare potential, Pinocchio's Daring Journey opens with Pinocchio being held in a cage by the evil puppeteer Strombolli.
-Riders follow along on this daring journey that includes visits to a carnival with creepy clowns and joker, and watching your friends turn into donkeys.
+Riders follow along on this daring journey that includes visits to a carnival with creepy clowns and a joker, and watching your friends turn into donkeys.

 Roger Rabbit's Car Toon Spin at Disneyland Park

-Despite how it looks from the outside and its setting in Mickey's Toontown with the other "kiddie" rides, there is a fright factor on Roger Rabbit's Car Toon Spin, thanks to a queue of dark, narrow alleyways.
+Despite how it looks from the outside, and its setting in Mickey's Toontown with the other "kiddie" rides, there is a fright factor on Roger Rabbit's Car Toon Spin, thanks to a queue of dark, narrow alleyways.

 Alice in Wonderland at Disneyland Park

 While the fantastical story of Alice's Adventures in Wonderland has always been the stuff of nightmares, this dark ride is mostly tame.
-Little ones might have issues with the Queen of Hearts, shouting, "off with their heads!"
+Little ones might have issues with the Queen of Hearts shouting, "off with their heads!"